SyedM-dev/crib/README.md

 - [ ] Add search / replace along with search / virtual cursors are searched pos.
 - [ ] Add support for undo/redo.
 - [ ] Add splash screen / minigame jumping.
-- [ ] Normalize / validate unicode on file open.
+- [ ] Normalize / validate unicode on file open. so use utf8 purely and fix other types of files
 - [ ] Add git stuff.
 - [ ] Add SQL support. (viewer and basic editor)
 - [ ] Add color picker/palette for hex or other css colors.